+86 755 8671 9955

 Best for: Large enterprises with complex global operations

-SAP S/4HANA is the gold standard for enterprise-level ERP.
+SAP S/4HANA is the benchmark for enterprise-level ERP.
 It runs on an in-memory database, which means real-time data processing at scale.
-It covers finance, procurement, manufacturing, supply chain, and more.
+It covers finance, procurement, manufacturing, supply chain, HR, and more.

 Strengths: